stefbowerman/bluewall/README.md

 Instagram photo stream for the Girth™ Lab space in downtown LA.

-To get the accesstoken, first authorize, and save the code that comes back
+To get the access token, first authorize, and save the code that comes back.

 ```php
 $auth_config = array(